pierreaubert/autoEQ/WARP.md

 ## Project Overview

-AutoEQ is a Rust-based automatic equalization system for speakers and headphones that uses global optimization algorithms to find optimal IIR filters.
-The project integrates with spinorama.org to fetch speaker measurement data and includes both CLI tools and a Tauri-based desktop application (UI).
+AutoEQ is an automatic equalization system for speakers, headphones and rooms that allows you to correct the sound first and then to tune it to your taste.

 ## Core Architecture